varunasingh/ustadmobile-tincanlrs/readme.md

+#Custom Work by UstadMobile
+Added new urls and views for umlogin and umchecklogin for custom backend authentication.

 # ADL LRS

 #### Installation tested on Ubuntu 12.10 machine with Python 2.7.3.
 Should be good with Ubuntu 10.04 LTS - 13.04 releases.
 This is still in the development stage and NOT ready for production